feastorg/KiCad-Master-Lib/docs/README.md

-# Welcome to the KiCad Master Library!
+# Docs

-This is the central repository for symbols, footprints and their associated 3D models used in FEAST projects but can be used as a convienient central reference for other projects.
+This is where the docs are kept!